Move Along (song): Chart performance

-"Move Along" debuted in the top 50 of the U.S Billboard Hot 100 and remained there for a total of 39 weeks, eventually reaching the spot of #15.
+"Move Along" debuted in the top 50 of the U.S. Billboard Hot 100 and remained there for a total of 39 weeks, eventually reaching the spot of #15.
 It later reached the top 5 of Billboards Hot Digital Songs and Hot Adult Top 40 Tracks charts and reached #7 on the Hot Canadian Digital Singles chart.
 This is the band's most played song on alternative rock radio stations despite not entering the Alternative Songs chart.
 The modern rock radio station KROQ-FM was the first radio station to play this song along with the other singles from the album.

 By March 2009, "Move Along" had sold over two million digital downloads in the United States.

 Music video

-The music video for "Move Along" was directed by Marc Webb and shot in Los Angeles and was released on January 18, 2006.
+The music video for "Move Along" was directed by Marc Webb and edited by JD Smyth and shot in Los Angeles and was released on January 18, 2006.
 It revolves around the lead singer and bass guitarist Tyson Ritter, standing absent-mindedly going through a series of personal problems (e.g. relationship issues, job stress, losing a football game) as the scene jump-cuts quickly with him standing in the same position while wearing various kinds of clothes and in different locations.

-The quick-cut style of the video was inspired by Marlowe Gregorio, who created a video tribute to the song and posted it on YouTube before production on the official video began.